mwetzko/EasyYoloDarknet/README.md

 3. Make sure you have Powershell or Pwsh installed.
 Powershell is already part of Windows 10 or newer.
 So most users wont need this step.
 You can download it here: [https://github.com/PowerShell/PowerShell](https://github.com/PowerShell/PowerShell)
 4. Check out this repository
 5. Run `bootstrap.ps1`.
 This will compile `darknet.dll` in both x86 and x64 under \bin\x86\ and \bin\x64\
+5. Open `src\Detect\Detect.sln` with Visual Studio and run.
+You will be ask to choose an image to detect objects on.
+Try a picture with people or cars on it.
+The current version of this project builds `darknet.dll` without GPU support, so detection might take minutes.

 ## Important

 + Make sure you have an internet connection while running `bootstrap.ps1`.
 It will download all necessary tools to compile `darknet.dll`.
-+ The compiled `darknet.dll` does require Microsoft Visual C++ Redistributable package. [https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)
++ The compiled `darknet.dll` does require Microsoft Visual C++ Redistributable package.
+It is installed with Visual Studio by default.
+You can download it here: [https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)